Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

 ```

 The index `a[0, :2]` has shape `(2, 4)`, because the first integer index `0`
-removes the first axis, and the slice index `:2` selects 2 elements from the
+removes the first axis, the slice index `:2` selects 2 elements from the
-second axis.
+second axis, and the third axis is not selected at all, so it remains intact
+with 4 elements.

 ```py
 >>> a[0, :2]